Anthony Joshua vs Alexander Povetkin

-Anthony Joshua vs Alexander Povetkin was a heavyweight professional boxing match contested between undefeated and unified WBA (Super), IBF, WBO, and IBO champion Anthony Joshua, and former WBA (Regular) champion Alexander Povetkin.
-The bout took place on 22 September 2018 at the Wembley Stadium in London, England.
+Anthony Joshua vs. Alexander Povetkin was a professional boxing match contested on 22 September 2018, for the unified WBA (Super), IBF, WBO, and IBO heavyweight championship.
+The bout took place at Wembley Stadium in London.

 Joshua defeated Povetkin, retaining his heavyweight titles via seventh-round technical knockout (TKO).

 Background

 Following Povetkin's twelve-round unanimous decision (UD) victory over Christian Hammer in December 2017, the WBA installed Povetkin as their mandatory challenger to Joshua's WBA (Super) title.
 Joshua defeated Joseph Parker in March 2018 by UD to capture the WBO title, with Povetkin appearing on the undercard, defeating David Price via fifth-round knockout (KO).
 The following month, the WBA ordered Joshua to enter into negotiations for a fight with Povetkin within 30 days.
-During this time, Joshua's promoter, Eddie Hearn, was also attempting to negotiate an undisputed fight with WBC champion Deontay Wilder.
-After the WBA granted several extensions to their deadline in order to facilitate the negotiations with Wilder, they gave Joshua 24 hours on 26 June to provide a signed contract with Povetkin or risk being stripped of his WBA (Super) title.
-On 16 July, Joshua vs. Povetkin was officially announced to take place on 22 September at the Wembley Stadium in London.